jasonleebrown/UCE_phyluce_pipeline/README.md

 After you click "Run," the program will run for a few moments and spit out `beast_n50.treefile`.
 Since this was a pretty flawed BEAST run, our output isn't anything visualizable as it has very very short branch lengths - but this exercise took you through the motions of doing a Bayesian divergence time analysis in BEAST.

  ________________________________________________________________________________________________________________________________
+## Population Genetic Analyses

-### Running DAPC
+### DAPC
-I've found running DAPCs mostly intuitive.
+I've found running DAPC analyses are mostly intuitive.
 To be honest most our results are hyper-segregated - and for some reason this feels underwhelming.
 To run this phase the data and complete phyluce pipeline.
-Then following Calling SNPS pipeline.
-The Fasta file output from that is read for use in R. Install R package 'Adegenet'.
+Then following 'Calling SNPS' pipeline.
+The Fasta file output from that is ready for use in R. Install R package 'Adegenet'.

 ```
+### activate adegenet
 library("adegenet")

+### import fasta file in R
 dapc<-fasta2DNAbin("D:\\cat.rndSNPcomp.fasta")

+### covert to genID object
 obj <- DNAbin2genind(dapc, polyThres=0.05)

+### find number of clusters for DAPC
 grp<-find.clusters(obj,max.n.clust=30)

+### run DAPC - change 'n.pca' to refelect PC number selected above)
 dapc1 <- dapc(obj, grp$grp,n.pca= 80, var.contrib = FALSE, scale = TRUE)

+### Plot results
 scatter(dapc1, scree.da=TRUE, bg="white", pch=20, cell=0, cstar=0, solid=.4, cex=3,clab=0, leg=TRUE, txt.leg=paste("Cluster",1:4))
 ```